So on a regular basis we can hear about how if something is natural, then it must be good for us.

-When you ingest fructose, large quantities go directly to your liver since no other cells can utilze or metaboize it.
+When you ingest fructose, large quantities go directly to your liver since no other cells can utilize or metabolize it.
 This creates a tremendous amount of pressure for your liver to deal with.
 Your levels of carbohydrates and insulin may be as much as ten times higher than anywhere else in your body which means the liver is exposed to more carbohydrates such as fructose and glucose than any other organ in your body.
 Fructose is twenty times more likely to cause you to get fatty liver than glucose alone.

 Fructose is unique in carbohydrates as a cause of fatty liver.
 Fatty liver creates insulin resistance.
 Bear in mind that the damaging effects of fructose does not need high levels of blood sugar or insulin levels to cause you harm.
 This is caused by fatty liver and insulin resistance which cannot be seen in the short term.
 Nope, it is after the long term that you discover the damage and you have screwed your body through a bad diet.

-Fructose has no mechanism for easy storage, which means it is metabolized to fat which cannot be easliy lost.
+Fructose has no mechanism for easy storage, which means it is metabolized to fat which cannot be easily lost.
 While fructose is a natural sugar and has been a part of our diets since the beginning of time, we have to consider the first principle of toxicity.
 The dose makes the poison.
 Just because we can get away with consuming small amounts of fructose does not give us license to consume as much as we might desire while expecting our health to never suffer a negative impact.

 If you are going to jump off on any “natural” trends, do yourself due diligence and do your homework first.
 Natural is not always healthier.